When should I register the birth of my child/children?

 You need to register a birth within 42 days of your child or children being born.

 The birth has to be registered in the office of the district where it happened.
 You need to make an appointment with one of our registrars at the Council House or Royal Derby Hospital using our simple online booking system.

 If it is difficult to visit an office in Derby, you may go to any Register Office in England and Wales to provide information for the birth registration by declaration.
-The information you provide will be posted on to us and once we have registered the birth a free short birth certificate will be sent to you by post.
+The information you provide will be posted on to us and once we have registered the birth.

 Either the mother or father of the baby can register alone if they are married.